Locally made film on Tubbs fire making its debut

-Since the devastating Tubbs wildfire roared through Santa Rosa on Oct.
-9, driven by high winds, at least several books’ worth of printed reports and hoursmiles of television news footage have documented the event in meticulous detail.
+Since the devastating Tubbs fire roared through Santa Rosa on Oct.
+9, driven by high winds, at least several books’ worth of printed reports and hours of television news footage have documented the event in meticulous detail.

 And yet, Santa Rosa filmmaker Dr. Stephen Seager contends that for those who weren’t there, the danger and terror are impossible to comprehend.